grimley517/colourExplainer/index.md

 ## Light mixing

 Interesting fact: Colour TV was invented before we understood cones.
-The colour phosphors as were used in the original colour tvs were very close in frequency to the colours that our eyes are sensitive to
+The colour phosphors as were used in the original colour tvs were very close in frequency to the colours that our eyes are sensitive to.

-When we mix light we are combining colours *additively*
+When we mix light we are combining colours **additively**

 The additive primary colours are:

 - Red
 - Green
 - Blue

+In science when we talk about mixing colours, we are talking about **Additive Mixing**.
+We are mixing light of different colours.

 ## Experimental notes